Dutch language: Asia

-Australasia
+Oceania

 After the declaration of independence of Indonesia, Western New Guinea, the "wild east" of the Dutch East Indies, remained a Dutch colony until 1962, known as Netherlands New Guinea.
 Despite prolonged Dutch presence, the Dutch language is not spoken by many Papuans, the colony having been ceded to Indonesia in 1963.

 Dutch-speaking immigrant communities can also be found in Australia and New Zealand.
 The 2011 Australian census showed 37,248 people speaking Dutch at home.
 At the 2006 New Zealand census, 26,982 people, or 0.70 percent of the total population, reported to speak Dutch to sufficient fluency that they could hold an everyday conversation.

 Americas

 In contrast to the colonies in the East Indies, from the second half of the 19th century onwards, the Netherlands envisaged the expansion of Dutch in its colonies in the West Indies.
 Until 1863, when slavery was abolished in the West Indies, slaves were forbidden to speak Dutch, with the effect that local creoles such as Papiamento and Sranan Tongo which were based not on Dutch but rather other European languages, became common in the Dutch West Indies.
 However, as most of the people in the Colony of Surinam (now Suriname) worked on Dutch plantations, this reinforced the use of Dutch as a means for direct communication.

 In Suriname today, Dutch is the sole official language, and over 60 percent of the population speaks it as a mother tongue.
 Dutch is the obligatory medium of instruction in schools in Suriname, even for non-native speakers.
 A further twenty-four percent of the population speaks Dutch as a second language.
 Suriname gained its independence from the Netherlands in 1975 and has been an associate member of the Dutch Language Union since 2004.
 The lingua franca of Suriname, however, is Sranan Tongo, spoken natively by about a fifth of the population.

-In Aruba, Bonaire, Curaçao and Sint Maarten, all parts of the Kingdom of the Netherlands, Dutch is the official language but spoken as a first language by only 7% to 8% of the population, although most native-born people on the islands can speak the language since the education system is in Dutch at some or all levels.
+Dutch is official on all 6 Dutch Caribbean islands (Aruba, Bonaire, Curaçao, Sint Maarten, Saba and Sint Eustatius), but is not commonly spoken on any of the islands.
+Dutch is spoken as a first language by only 7% to 8% of the population, although most people on the Dutch Caribbean islands can speak Dutch to varying degrees of fluency as the education system is in Dutch at some or all levels.